+Long Term

-- Long Term considers the likelihood of payment.
-Ratings range from AAA (best quality borrowers, reliable and stable) to D (has defaulted on obligations) - Short Term generally assigned to those obligations considered short-term in the relevant market.
+considers the likelihood of payment.
+Ratings range from AAA (best quality borrowers, reliable and stable) to D (has defaulted on obligations)

+Short Term

+generally assigned to those obligations considered short-term in the relevant market.
 Ratings range from A-1 (capacity to meet financial commitment is strong) to D (used upon the filing of a bankruptcy petition).

-In addition, all three credit rating agencies produce a Sovereign Rating which assesses a country's ability to support a financial institution should it get into difficulty.
+In addition, all three credit rating agencies produce a Sovereign Rating to select counterparties from only the most creditworthy countries.
 The ratings are the same as those used to measure long term credit.

-- (b) the County Council will review the "ratings watch" and "outlook" notices issued by all three credit rating agencies referred to above.
+- (b) the Council will review the "ratings watch" and "outlook" notices issued by all three credit rating agencies referred to above.
 An agency will issue a "watch", (notification of likely change), or "outlook", (notification of a possible longer term change), when it anticipates that a change to a credit rating may occur in the forthcoming 6 to 24 months.
 The "watch" or "outlook" could reflect either a positive (increase in credit rating), negative (decrease in credit rating) or developing (uncertain whether a rating may go up or down) outcome; - (c) no combination of ratings can be viewed as entirely fail safe and all credit ratings, watches and outlooks are monitored on a daily basis.
 This is achieved through the use of Capita Asset Services creditworthiness service.
 This employs a sophisticated modelling approach utilising credit ratings from the three main credit rating agencies.
 The credit ratings of counterparties are then supplemented with the following overlays; - credit watches and credit outlooks from credit rating agencies - CDS spreads to give early warning of likely changes in credit ratings - sovereign ratings to select counterparties from only the most creditworthy countries

 This modelling approach combines credit ratings, credit watches and credit outlooks in a weighted scoring system which is then combined with an overlay of CDS spreads for which the end product is a series of colour coded bands which indicate the relative creditworthiness of counterparties.
-These colour codes are used by the County Council to determine the duration for investments.
-The County Council will therefore use counterparties within the following durational bands:-
+These colour codes are used by the Council to determine the duration for investments.
+The Council will therefore use counterparties within the following durational bands:-